 These crisp and tender biscuits are perfect for your morning routine at home or the campground.
 With the sharp cheddar melted throughout the biscuit when it bakes to the earthy and comforting flavor of sage.

-To save a bit of time the herb cheddar biscuits can be made ahead of time and placed in the freezer until ready to bake.
+Are you looking to save a bit of time?
+These herb cheddar biscuits can be made ahead of time and placed in the freezer until ready to bake.
 How easy is that?
 They take only minutes to prepare as a side dish for grilled chicken or buns for sliders.

 Then there is the traditional sausage gravy, which I have included for you.
 My recipe is packed with flavor especially if you can find sage sausage or take a chance and use a bit of hot ground Italian sausage the combinations are countless.